A. Play in Space

-In this work, I compared the chaotic urbanization with Disneyland; a theme park which is also chaotic but embracing.
-I found the whimsy of Disneyland; a fantasy performativity, converts the chaos into amusement.
-I then studied Disney characters through the use of architectural principles, disassembling their characters’ iconic elements and transforming them into proportional architectural components.
+Disney characters were studied using architectural principles, disassembling their characters’ iconic elements and transforming them into proportional architectural components.
+The colors represent their personality, and the layouts represent their characters.
 Ultimately, this set of urban planning was created playfully through the use of serious principles.